Condos • Villas • Townhomes

 Do you inspect the roof or outside of the building?

-Exterior & roof belong to the association.
-If we see signs of issues, we note them for follow-up.
+Typically the association owns the roof and exterior.
+If we see signs of issues, we document them and recommend follow-up.

 How long does a condo inspection take?

-Most take 1.5–2 hours depending on size and condition.
+Most condo inspections take about 1.5–2 hours, depending on size, age, and condition.

 Can you do a wind mitigation or 4-point for a condo?